Hellblazer: Setting and protagonist

 Hellblazer was set in a contemporary world, albeit a world of magic and supernatural conflict behind the scenes.
 Although the official setting of the series was the DC Universe, well-known DC characters were rarely seen or mentioned.
-However, some DC Comics characters – most notably the fringe supernatural characters such as Zatanna, the Phantom Stranger, Shade, the Changing Man, Dream of the Endless, and the Swamp Thing – made appearances.
+Some DC Comics characters – most notably the fringe supernatural characters such as Zatanna, the Phantom Stranger, Shade, the Changing Man, Dream of the Endless, and the Swamp Thing – made appearances.

 John Constantine, the main character of Hellblazer, was portrayed as a kind of confidence man and occult detective who did morally questionable things, arguably for the greater good.
 He usually triumphed through guile, deceit, and misdirection, but often made more enemies in the process than he defeated.
 Indeed, it was a common theme in the book that Constantine was unable to effect any lasting change or enjoy unequivocal victories.
 While sometimes striving for the good of mankind, Constantine was often manipulative and a dangerous person to have as a friend, as the lives and souls of those around him became perilously involved in his misadventures.
 He took pains to protect himself from direct attacks, but his friends and relatives were often endangered in order to strike at him.
 The spirits of deceased friends haunted him, individually or as an entourage of ghosts.

 Constantine made appearances in other comic-book titles, such as Crisis on Infinite Earths, Infinite Crisis, Green Arrow, Green Lantern, The Sandman, Lucifer, and Shade, the Changing Man.
 He was a recurring supporting character in both Swamp Thing and The Books of Magic throughout their numerous incarnations.
 Some attempts to use the character in other superhero or family-friendly comics were altered due to editorial mandate, such as "Gregori Eilovotich Rasputin" in Firestorm and Captain Atom (who refers to Constantine as "an impertinent bumbler in England").
-Grant Morrison created "Willoughby Kipling" for Doom Patrol after being refused Constantine by DC, changing his appearance to that of Richard E. Grant in Withnail and I, following which Phil Foglio was forced to create "Ambroise Bierce" in Stanley and His Monster, having been refused both Constantine and Willoughby Kipling.
+Grant Morrison created Willoughby Kipling for Doom Patrol after being refused Constantine by DC, changing his appearance to that of Richard E. Grant in Withnail and I, following which Phil Foglio was forced to create "Ambroise Bierce" in Stanley and His Monster, having been refused both Constantine and Kipling.

 John Constantine was reintroduced into the DC Universe in 2011, initially in the Brightest Day crossover event title Search for the Swamp Thing, and in the ongoing The New 52 title Justice League Dark.